JotaDeRodriguez/Bonsai_mcp/README.md

 **get_ifc_quantities**: Calculate and get quantities (m2, m3, etc.) for IFC elements, with options to filter by entity type or selected ones.
 Example: "Give me the area of all the walls in the building using the tool get_ifc_quantities"

 **export_drawing_png**: Exports 2D and 3D drawings as high-resolution PNG images with customizable resolution and view parameters.
 Creates orthographic plan views from above at specified height offsets.
 Example: "Generate a floor plan PNG for the ground floor at 1920x1080 resolution"

+**get_ifc_georeferencing_info**: Retrieves comprehensive georeferencing information from IFC files including coordinate reference systems (CRS), map conversions, world coordinate systems, true north direction, and site geographic coordinates.
+Example: "What georeferencing information is available in this IFC model?"

+**georeference_ifc_model**: Creates or updates georeferencing information in IFC models, allowing you to set coordinate reference systems using EPSG codes or custom CRS definitions, establish map conversions with eastings/northings coordinates, and configure site geographic positioning.
+Example: "Georeference this IFC model using EPSG:4326 with coordinates at latitude 40.7589, longitude -73.9851"

 ## MCP Resources